AppDaemon/appdaemon/docs/APPGUIDE.rst

 -------------------

-AppDaemon supports a simple RESTFul API to enable arbitrary HTTP connections to pass data to Apps and trigger actions.
-API Calls must use a content type of ``application/json``, and the response will be JSON encoded.
-The RESTFul API is disabled by default, but is enabled by adding an ``api_port`` directive to the AppDaemon section of the configuration file.
+AppDaemon supports a simple RESTFul API to enable arbitrary HTTP connections to pass data to Apps and trigger actions via a `POST` request.
+API Calls can be anything, and the response will be JSON encoded.
+The RESTFul API is disabled by default, but is enabled by setting up the `http` component in the configuration file.
 The API can run http or https if desired, separately from the dashboard.

 To call into a specific App, construct a URL, use the regular HADashboard URL, and append ``/api/appdaemon``, then add the name of the